bertolinimarco/aumyr-rpg-setting/docs/en/README.md

 actionLink: /en/welcome.md
 features:
   - title: Simple
-    details: No too detailed descriptions.
-Aumyr mainly provides cues for places, characters and possible adventures, suitable to stimulate the creativity of the Master and players.
+    details: Aumyr provides ideas for places, characters and possible adventures, suitable to stimulate the creativity of storytellers or players.
   - title: Free
-    details: All content is freely usable for your adventures.
-There are no references to specific systems, but it can be useful to some Masters who are looking for original material or ideas for their sessions.
+    details: There are no references to specific systems, so you can import or take anything directly from what you like, without limits.
   - title: Adaptable
-    details: You can use Aumyr with your favourite game system, such as d20™, Dungeons & Dragons®, Pathfinder®, Labyrinth Lord, FATE... the contents can be brought back into any existing system and world.
+    details: You can use Aumyr with d20™, D&D®, Pathfinder®, Labyrinth Lord, Dungeon World... or import ideas into your gaming world.
 footer: CC 4.0 • Marco Bertolini - info@aumyr.world
 ---